 What about Ear Candling?

 “Ear candling,” also known as auricular candling or coning, is a folk medicine practice that refers to various procedures that involve placing a cone-shaped device in the ear canal and supposedly extracting earwax and other impurities with the help of smoke or a burning wick.
 The procedures supposedly create a low-level vacuum that draws wax and other debris out of the ear canal.
 Some proponents even claim that impurities are removed from the inner ear, the facial sinuses, or even the brain itself.
-According to medical researchers, it is both dangerous and ineffective.
+According to many medical researchers, it is both dangerous and ineffective.

 Why Candling Can’t Work!